 One of LaTajh’s recent projects, the web series CYCLES, follows a youth advocate worker and a young gang member as they search for their purpose amid danger in Oakland, where the murder rate remains the second highest in the country.
 After successfully raising $20K for production, CYCLES was selected to screen at over ten film festivals.
 In early 2019, after directing a short film reflecting on her experience as a black woman growing up in America, she was chosen for a National Queer Arts grant.
-Most recently, LaTajh was selected for a Las Vegas Writing Downtown Residency to commence work on her latest screenplay, PIPELINE.
+In 2019, LaTajh was selected for a Writing Downtown Residency to commence work on her latest screenplay, PIPELINE.
 She has also been commissioned to direct a series of short films for the SF Foundation, Prisoner Support Committee, Black Girls Code and The Asian Law Caucus.

 CYCLES, follows Crystal, a successful youth advocate social worker at Highland Hospital and Brandon, an Oakland youth caught up in the cycle of gang violence.
 When Brandon lands in the emergency room with a fresh gunshot wound, Crystal wants to help - but is he ready to break the cycle?
 Through their stories, this short web series unravels layers of internal impacts in a community affected by gun violence and the obstacles to intervention.
 The show is shot in Oakland by Oakland locals.